-A learner suspected of cheating will be allowed to complete his/her examinations in the normal way and the normal assessment procedures will be initiated.
+A learner suspected of cheating will be allowed to complete their examinations in the normal way and the normal assessment procedures will be initiated.

-When cheating is suspected, the ICA Senior Manager-Assessment Delivery will be informed immediately by the invigilator(s) or other members of staff involved, who will provide a full report in writing.
+When cheating is suspected, the ICA Head of Assessment will be informed immediately by the invigilator(s) or other members of staff involved, who will provide a full report in writing.